 Addressing the paradoxical impulses of modernity/tradition, structure/agency, and heritage/transition, I clarify what it means to live in connection with land and culture while remaining open to difference and resilient in the face of crisis.
 This book offers timely insight for a planet that is again confronting the winds of change, as societies around the world contend with agro-food systems made vulnerable by authoritarianism, laissez-faire capitalism, climate change, and the COVID-19 pandemic.

-Energy Democraciesis an edited volume divided into three parts, namely: imaginaries, transitions, and risks.
+Energy Democracies(2022) is an edited volume divided into three parts, namely: imaginaries, transitions, and risks.
 As co-editor, I have joined a diverse body of scholars to theorize and empirically examine the emergence of energy democracies around the world.

 Development Ethics is an ongoing project focused on decolonizing the ethics of development and strengthening methods for engagement.
-Currently, I have produced three solo-authored articles:
+Currently, I have produced several solo-authored articles:

-Published in Sociology of Development, Ethics for Development Research connects a wide ranging discourse to develop a common set of principles for planning, conducting, and evaluating research across disciplines.
+Ethics for Development Research (2020) connects a wide ranging discourse to develop a common set of principles for planning, conducting, and evaluating research across disciplines.

 Livelihoods and well-being in the South African Cederberg